 Sets up terrains for your organization.

 Organizational terrain layers support data types including local raster and elevation image service.
-See Basemap and terrain for more details.
+See Basemap and terrain for more information.

 Read an example from the ArcGIS Blog: Point Based Service access with ArcGIS Earth.

-Enables access to a local KML Icons folder.
-The default is False.
+Enables access to a local KML Icons folder, or points to a customized icon folder.

 If it's set as False, ArcGIS Earth will use KML icons from google.com.
 If it's True, and the value for path is left empty, ArcGIS Earth will use local KML icons from the \resources\symbols\kml folder in the installation directory, typically C:\Program Files\ArcGIS\Earth\.

-Specifies the font name for the text of the banner.
+Specifies the display text, text style, font style, and alignment of the banner.